albertwo1978/gke-poc-toolkit/docs/configuration.md

 ### Sample configs

-We provide multiple sample configurations in the [samples directory](../cli/pkg/cli_init/samples):
+We provide multiple sample configurations in the [samples directory](../cli/pkg/cli_init/samples).
+A few examples are:
 - [`default-config.yaml`](../cli/pkg/cli_init/samples/default-config.yaml): this is the default configuration, used when you run `gkekitctl create` without passing in a `--config`.
 - [`multi-cluster.yaml`](../cli/pkg/cli_init/samples/multi-clusters-shared-vpc.yaml): a two-cluster GKE environment with a shared VPC.